Last Updated on April 8, 2026 by Bibhu Ranjan Mund, MPH

 4. Unexplained Weight Loss

-Even when one is eating normally she or may experience unexpected weight loss.
+Even when one is eating normally individuals may experience unexpected weight loss.

 Why it happens: